missrakhi/Superstore-Sales-Dashboard/README.md

 ### Sales by Category
 Office Supplies are the highest-grossing category with 644K in sales.
 Technology and Furniture categories follow with 471K and 452K in sales, respectively.

-### Top 5 State by Sales
-•	California has the highest total sales among the listed states, with sales reaching 335K (likely indicating $335,000).
-•	New York follows as the second highest, with total sales of 187K.
-•	Texas is in third place with sales of 116K.
-•	Washington is fourth, with sales of 93K.
-•	Pennsylvania has the fifth highest sales, with 82K.

 ### Payment Mode Preferences